Dukeboxz/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 21: January 26, 2018

+**Todays Progress**:This is the problem with tryig to do coding when you are tired.
+Not a lot of progress tonight was changing my get date of next meeting function to show all future dates and was wondering why it was not working.
+After some internet searching saw that it was a rookie mistake I as declaring the array in the loop so it was getting reinitalised each time.
+Idiot.
+**Thoughts:** Idiot Idiot IDiot

 ### Day 20: January 25, 2018

 **Todays Progress**:So today I have been doing more web coding and working with date and times in javascript.
 This is something I have done in Java before but not something I have done in javascript.
 So far so easy but in Java I had a DateTime library that gave days between dates not discovered anything like that yet in javascript.
 The eagle eyed people may have noticed that I have missed a day.
 Oops unfortunatley being late from work and then going out to a club till late meant that I just did not have time sorry wont happen agaiin promise.